Russia again claims Syrian rebels preparing chemical attack

 Western countries and independent analysts say Syrian government forces have conducted several chemical weapons attacks over the course of the seven-year civil war.
 Alleged chemical attacks in 2017 and earlier this year led the U.S. to launch punitive strikes against Syrian forces.

 Russia is a close ally of the Syrian government, which denies ever using chemical weapons.
+The Syrian government has been sending reinforcements toward Idlib for weeks ahead of an expected major offensive against the last major rebel stronghold in the country.

 Most Read Nation & World Stories